Pasamulla Pandiyare

 Pasamulla Pandiyare is a 1997 Indian Tamil-language action drama film directed by T. P. Gajendran and produced by Kalyani Murugan.
 The film stars Rajkiran, Meena, and Roja, while M. N. Nambiar, Nizhalgal Ravi, Alex, Sangili Murugan, Vadivelu, and Senthil play supporting roles.
 It was released on 6 June 1997.

 Plot

 Pandiyar is a genuine person adopted by Nesamani's family.
 The family migrates to Malaysia, leaving the house under Pandiyar and other properties under Eswaramoorthi.
 Vellayamma is a talented palm reader who falls for Pandiyar.
 Nesamani's daughter Dhanalakshmi returns to India with her husband Nagaraja and daughter Revathi.
 Revathi falls in love with Pandiyar.
 Vellayamma reads Dhanalakshmi's palm and finds her untold secret story.
 Then, Nagaraja kills Vellayamma's associates with Eswaramoorthi, and the innocent man Pandiyar gets arrested for Vellayamma's murder.
-The rest of the story revolves around how Pandiyar proves his innocence at court.
+The rest of the story revolves around how Pandiyar proves his innocence in court.